anthonynoelw/anthonynoelw/README.md

 ### How I think about engineering

 I treat software the way I treat training: **the standard is non-negotiable, and the only way to raise it is by reps that actually hurt.** I'd rather ship a small system I fully understand than a large one held together by hope.
-When something breaks, I want to know *why* before I want to know *how to fix it* — a habit I picked up from cybersecurity work, where adversarial thinking forces you to model systems from scratch instead of trusting the abstractions.
+When something breaks, I want to know *why* before I want to know *how to fix it*

 ---